Select Publications and Presentations

 Celiac 60+ resource guide, September 2010

-Collaboration between the Gluten Intolerance Group and the National Foundation for Celiac Awareness.
+Collaboration between the Gluten Intolerance Group (GIG) and the National Foundation for Celiac Awareness (NFCA).
+Loretta Jay of Parasol represented NFCA and was one of a team of four who developed the design and content for the brochure.
 Download the brochure.

 Therapy Times, July 2010